James3482/Machine-Learning-Portfolio/README.md

 1. Git Hub Repo (5 marks)

 ### Supervised Learning Techniques
+Supervised learning is a machine learning type in which the algorithm learns from a labelled dataset, meaning that each input data point or attribute is linked with a corresponding target or output value that the algorithm will attempt to determine.
+The goal of supervised learning is to create a model that can learn from labelled data to make predictions based on pre-established attributes.
+Training the program to become more accurate in making predictions to the point that it can be used to identify trends and patterns in unlabeled data sets.

 2. [Grade Prediction (5 marks)](Grade%20Predict%20Linear%20Regression/GP.ipynb)

 [README.md file of Grade Prediction task](Grade%20Predict%20Linear%20Regression/README.md)